 Her interpretation wasn't literal - the accent a little less cut glass and, in a cotton nightie rather than twin set and Barbour, the iconography reduced - but Thompson captured that singular steeliness without froideur that defines our perception of the Queen.
 Her exchange with Eddie Marsan's Fagan - here a decent, everyman type pushed to the brink by marital breakdown - was convincing, though the tension was dulled by the fact that we know everything ended tamely enough, blunting Marsan's shifts between meek and menacing.

 Overall, there were few wildly original ideas in play and the script at times over-egged the parallels between an ordinary bloke trying to hold it all together and the duty-bound monarch, but then it didn't pretend to be a grand philosophical exchange and its gentle humour was endearing ("You'd never be able to just take off without being recognised, what with the stamps," Fagan observes).
 What it did very well though was pinpoint why it's easier for many of us to identify with the Queen than with, say, an equities trader from Goldman Sachs.
-Whatever you think about monarchy in the abstract, nobody could deny that life must be deeply restrictive for a modern royal.Rhiannon Harries, The Independent on Sunday, 3rd June 2012
+Whatever you think about monarchy in the abstract, nobody could deny that life must be deeply restrictive for a modern royal.Rhiannon Harries, The Independent, 3rd June 2012

 A largely forgotten footnote in a 60-year reign, the early-morning visit paid by Michael Fagan to Elizabeth II in 1982 is here turned into a showcase for Eddie Marsan and Emma Thompson, perfectly cast as the amiable but potentially volatile Fagan and composed but emotionally distant Liz.
 The pair make the sight of monarch and man-from-the-street chomping dog biscuits feel entirely natural , while Thompson's understated delivery as she alludes to her husband's dalliances rescues the sort of confessional that might have looked contrived or even comical on the page.
 Russell Tovey's Awol security officer breaks up the pace without adding much beyond a little context.
 But amid a sea of hyperbolic hymns of praise, this makes for a stately counterpoint, gently irreverent but still largely respectful to both parties.Gabriel Tate, Time Out, 31st May 2012